adoughty16/Galaxy-Defenders-Arcade-Game/README.md

 # Final-Project-asdought
-# "Ship Shootin'" - By Abe Doughty
+# "SpaceShip Shootin'" - By Abe Doughty

 This is a spaceship shooter game in the style of 80's arcade games.
 You are the captain of a starship tasked with defending a space station on